lorenzo-morelli/Eriantys/deliveries/protocol_documentation.md

 This message is sent from the server to the client to update the game view.

 #### Arguments
-- AssistantCards: the list with all the remaining assistant cards.
 - Islands: the status of the islands.
 - Clouds: the status of the clouds.
 - Schools: the status of all the players' schools.